How to start a Blog (in-depth guide in 13 simple steps)

 Anyway.
 Back to promotion.

 There are other bloggers that prefer Facebook, Instagram, and Twitter.
 It’s good to promote with all social media platforms.
-You need to diversify your traffic source.
+Because you need to diversify your traffic source.

 But focus on mastering one social media platform at a time to avoid spreading yourself too thin.
 Or become too overwhelmed that you end up not growing at all.